1A2B-hub/Demo-repo/first.md

 #Dear Git

-i am writing on the git text editor
+i am writing on the git text editor!